 Latest News

-New Faculty to Join School in 2025
+New Faculty Join School

-The School of Criminal Justice and Criminology is proud to welcome two new faculty members — Logan Somers and Seth Watts — for the 2025–26 academic year.
+The School of Criminal Justice and Criminology is proud to welcome two new faculty members — Drs.
+Logan Somers and Seth Watts — for the 2025–26 academic year.
 Learn more about each of them here.

 Curso de Capacitación en Criminología Ambiental